junzhin/Text-Driven-CFP-Generator/README.md

 The scarcity of high-quality, labeled retinal imaging data presents a significant challenge in ophthalmology.
 In this work, we introduce **RetinaLogos**, a groundbreaking text-to-image framework that utilizes a large-scale synthetic caption dataset (1.4 million entries) to generate high-resolution retinal images.
 Our approach combines Electronic Health Records (EHRs) with multimodal text generation, enabling fine-grained semantic control over the generated images. **RetinaLogos** can synthesize retinal images that capture subtle anatomical variations and disease progression, providing valuable insights for early detection and clinical training purposes.
 Our method demonstrates state-of-the-art performance across multiple datasets, achieving a 10%-25% improvement in classification tasks such as diabetic retinopathy grading and glaucoma detection.

+## 💡 Highlights

+- **Large-Scale Synthetic Dataset**: We have developed **RetinaLogos-1400k**, a synthetic dataset containing 1.4 million retinal caption-image pairs.
+This enables the generation of high-resolution, clinically relevant Color Fundus Photographs (CFPs) across a wide range of retinal conditions.

+- **Fine-Grained Control Over Retinal Images**: RetinaLogos allows for precise control over retinal anatomical structures and disease stages using free-form textual prompts, providing unprecedented customization for lesion types, disease progression, and anatomical variations.

+- **State-of-the-Art Performance**: RetinaLogos demonstrates superior performance in generating clinically accurate retinal images.
+62.07% of text-driven synthetic images are indistinguishable from real ones by ophthalmologists, with significant improvements (10%-25%) in diabetic retinopathy grading and glaucoma detection.

 ## 🚀 Model Pipelines and Fusion Graphical Illustration:

 - **Overview of Method Pipeline**